David5p/The-Ashes-2025-2026/README.md

   <img src="assets/images/read_me/test/color_palette.png" alt="Icons">
 </div>

-- I picked the colors of the website from the hero image using an <a href="https://imagecolorpicker.com/">image color picker</a> tool to help me with my choices.
+- I picked the colors (image above is a screenshot taken from <a href="https://coolors.co/">Coolors</a>) of the website from the hero image using an <a href="https://imagecolorpicker.com/">image color picker</a> tool to help me with my choices.
 - The green and brown colors combine well and are colors which are synonymous with the cricket and The Ashes.
 .
 I initially picked a light green for the navbar, icons and for styling the buttons but this presented some contrast issues with the dark green and brown so I changed to a light blue which compliments my other color choices well.
 - Text for paragraphs or sub-headings is written in either black or a dark green where there is a white background and this ensure clear legibility of the writing.